 Children also respond differently to different shades of the same color.
 For example, yellow promotes happiness, but a bright or bold yellow can cause fatigue and anxiety.
 The same goes for shades of pink.

-If your classroom needs a refreshed coat of paint or a new color, choosing light blue or green may
+If your classroom needs a refreshed coat of paint or a new color, choosing light blue or green may the ability to focus

 How Colors Influence Emotions